 1:1 intervention, small will outline the type of intervention group intervention, Circle taking place and the member of of Friends.
 Well-being staff delivering it.
-The inte staff delivering it.
 The interventions Club, Art Therapy or Lego are monitored and reviewed to Therapy. evaluate and assess the impact.
 Low General support via access to Learning Support Mentor or need Emotional Literacy Support Assistant.